-Core Policies - Green Belt Core Policy SA Objectives Detailed questions: Does the policy Short term Med term Long term Commentary Mitigation or enhancement B&NES response: housing Objective 4: Promote stronger more vibrant and cohesive communities Promote stronger more cohesive communities 0 0 0 This policy is unlikely to have any influence on the cohesiveness of communities. n/a Objective 5: Reduce anti-social behaviour, crime and the fear of crime Reduce crime and fear of crime 0 0 0 This policy will not influence on crime and antisocial behaviour. n/a Objective 6: Improve the availability and provision of training Give everyone access to learning, training, skills and knowledge 0 0 0 This policy will not influence the availability and provision of training. n/a Objective 7: Ensure communities have access to a wide range of Give everyone in the region access to satisfying work opportunities, paid or unpaid 0 0 0 The evidence base identifies the rate of employment growth over the next 20 years and the number of jobs in a way which focuses on the urban areas and re-use of brownfield sites without needing to change the Green Belt boundary. n/a
+Core Policies Green Belt Core Policy SA Objectives Detailed questions: Does the policy Short term Med term Long term Commentary Mitigation or enhancement B&NES response: affordable housing Objective 4: Promote stronger more vibrant and cohesive communities Promote stronger more cohesive communities 0 0 0 This policy is unlikely to have any influence on the cohesiveness of communities. n/a Objective 5: Reduce anti- social behaviour, crime and the fear of crime Reduce crime and fear of crime 0 0 0 This policy will not influence on crime and anti- social behaviour. n/a Objective 6: Improve the availability and provision of training Give everyone access to learning, training, skills and knowledge 0 0 0 This policy will not influence the availability and provision of training. n/a Objective 7: Ensure communities have access to a wide Give everyone in the region access to satisfying work opportunities, 0 0 0 The evidence base identifies the rate of employment growth over the next 20 years and the number of jobs in a way which focuses on the urban areas and re-use of brownfield sites without needing to change the Green Belt n/a

-Core Policies - Green Belt Core Policy SA Objectives Detailed questions: Does the policy Short term Med term Long term Commentary Mitigation or enhancement B&NES response: employment opportunitie s, paid or unpaid Reduce poverty and income inequality Provide a diverse range of employment opportunities in a variety of sectors 'Business Growth and Employment Land Study' (Roger Tym & Partners) and 'B&NES Future Housing Growth Requirements to 2026' (Keith Woodhead).
-Objective 8: Enable local businesses to prosper Increase the circulation of wealth within the local authority area Reduce vulnerability of the economy to climate change and harness opportunities arising 0 0 0 As above. n/a Objective 9: Increase availability of local produce and materials Meet local needs locally Support local food producers + + + This policy safeguards the green belt.
+Core Policies Green Belt Core Policy SA Objectives Detailed questions: Does the policy Short term Med term Long term Commentary Mitigation or enhancement B&NES response: range of employment opportunitie s, paid or unpaid paid or unpaid Reduce poverty and income inequality Provide a diverse range of employment opportunities in a variety of sectors boundary.
+'Business Growth and Employment Land Study' (Roger Tym & Partners) and 'B&NES Future Housing Growth Requirements to 2026' (Keith Woodhead).
+Objective 8: Enable local businesses to prosper Increase the circulation of wealth within the local authority area Reduce vulnerability of the economy to climate change and harness opportunities arising 0 0 0 As above. n/a Objective 9: Increase availability of local produce and Meet local needs locally Support local food producers + + + This policy safeguards the green belt.
 The supporting text identifies agriculture as a suitable use for greenbelt land and therefore this policy could help to achieve this objective.
-The winning of minerals is permitted within the green belt by PPG 2 and this may help to provide materials locally. - n/a
+The winning of minerals is permitted within the green belt by PPG 2 and this may help to - n/a

-Core Policies - Green Belt Core Policy SA Objectives Detailed questions: Does the policy Short term Med term Long term Commentary Mitigation or enhancement B&NES response: Objective 10: Ensure everyone has access to high quality and affordable public transport and promote cycling and walking Make public transport, cycling and walking easier and more attractive 0 0 0 This policy does not have a direct influence on this SA Objective but could help to improve access to the countryside and encourage walking and cycling if new or improved facilities are developed. - n/a Objective 11: Reduce the need and desire to travel by car Reduce the need/desire to travel by car + + + This policy encourages the redevelopment of land within the district's towns and cities which should help to maintain and enhance self containment and reduce the need to travel.
+Core Policies Green Belt Core Policy SA Objectives Detailed questions: Does the policy Short term Med term Long term Commentary Mitigation or enhancement B&NES response: materials provide materials locally.
+Objective 10: Ensure everyone has access to high quality and affordable public transport and promote cycling and walking Make public transport, cycling and walking easier and more attractive 0 0 0 This policy does not have a direct influence on this SA Objective but could help to improve access to the countryside and encourage walking and cycling if new or improved facilities are developed. - n/a Objective 11: Reduce the need and desire to travel by car Reduce the need/desire to travel by car + + + This policy encourages the redevelopment of land within the district's towns and cities which should help to maintain and enhance self-containment and reduce the need to travel.
 By redeveloping land within the existing urban areas, there are opportunities to ensure access to facilities, services and employment by walking, cycling and public transport.
-See the appraisal matrix for the Bath Strategy for comments relating to congestion and air quality issues in the city n/a Objective 12: Protect and enhance Protect and enhance landscape and ++ ++ ++ This policy safeguards the green belt which will help to conserve the distinctiveness of settlements within the district and should help to protect the setting and character of Bath.
-An n/a
+See the appraisal matrix for the Bath Strategy for comments relating to congestion and air quality issues in the city n/a Objective 12: Protect Protect and enhance ++ ++ ++ This policy safeguards the green belt which will help to conserve the distinctiveness of n/a